CatalinaTechnology/ctAPI-Obsolete/REST/README.md

 # HTTP Request PayLoads

 ## PaymentEntryScreen
-This is used to retrieve and set the Payment Entry screen in Dynamics SL AR.
+This is used to retrieve and set the payment entry screen in Dynamics SL AR.

 | Attribute                  | Description    |
 | -------------------------- | :------------- |